zariyagh/SimPep_and_OP-AND/README.md

 # SimPep and OP-AND
 Overview

 OP-AND is a curated public database of osteogenic peptides, and SimPep is a deep learning framework for predicting Osteogenic properties of peptides using OP-AND.
+In loving memory of Abbas Nowzari-Dalini

 ## Notebook Structure